OpenDataManchester/Open3P/docs/3_Data_Specification/3_1_Base_Materials.md

         "primaryKey":"9187e576-0dfd-46dd-809e-4af0a35f888d",
         },
       "certification": "TRUE",
+      "certificationClaims": [{
+        "certificationIdentifier": "1",
         "certificationSource": {
           "identifier":"certification-source-0002",
           "category":"FSA",
           "detailed":"The Food Standards Agency (FSA) is the independent government department working to protect public health and consumers’ wider interests in relation to food in England, Wales and Northern Ireland."
         },
         "certificationDate": "01/08/2022",
+      }],
       "manufacturedCountry": {
         "Country": "United Kingdom of Great Britain and Northern Ireland (the)", "Numeric": 826